fivemoreminix/rsc/README.md

 RSC is ~350 lines of code.
 Executable RSC is about 387KiB debug; 266KiB release (on Windows).

 # Performance
-RSC computes instantaneously, even with debug builds.
+RSC computes next to instantaneously, even with debug builds.
 The following output is the time (in nanoseconds) the different operations take to process `sqrt((6.1--2.22)^2 + (-24-10.5)^2)`, where "bench_eval" is all of them at once.
 More info at [lib.rs](https://github.com/asmoaesl/rsc/blob/master/src/lib.rs).
 ```rs
 PS C:\Users\Luke\Documents\Projects\rsc\target\release> cargo bench
     Finished release [optimized] target(s) in 0.01s